jhsu802701/rails_from_scratch_rails5/11-01-pinning_gems.md

 * The process of upgrading gems should be done in a series of small steps instead of one big step.
 If tests fail, it's easy to identify the culprits when you upgrade the gems in small steps.

 ### New Branch
-Enter the command "git check -b 11-01-pinning_gems".
+Enter the command "git checkout -b 11-01-pinning_gems".

 ### Gemfile
 * For each gem listed in the Gemfile, enter the command "gem list (gem name)".